 27. Auditors appointed by the Accounts Commission or Auditor General must comply with the Code of Audit Practice and relevant supporting guidance.
 When auditing the financial statements auditors must also comply with professional standards issued by the Financial Reporting Council and those of the professional accountancy bodies.
-These standards impose stringent rules to ensure the independence and objectivity of auditors.
-Audit Scotland has in place robust arrangements to ensure compliance with these standards including an annual "fit and proper" declaration for all members of staff.
-The arrangements are overseen by the Director of Audit Services, who serves as Audit Scotland's Ethics Partner.
+These standards impose stringent rules to ensure the

-28. The engagement lead for CMPA is Mark Ferris, Senior Audit Manager.
+28. The engagement lead for Scotland Excel is Mark Ferris, Senior Audit Manager.
 Auditing and ethical standards require the appointed auditor to communicate any relationships that may affect the independence and objectivity of audit staff.
-We are not aware of any such relationships pertaining to the audit of CMPA.
+We are not aware of any such relationships pertaining to the audit of Scotland Excel.